 - Inadmissibility waiver requests.

-- Requests for readmission permission in the US after a removal or deportation process.
+- Applications for a readmission permit in the U.S. after a removal or deportation process.

 - Some special immigrant visa requests.

 - Orphan petitions.

 - Applications for T and U visas related application for adjustment of status.

 - Applications related to certificates of naturalization and citizenship.

 - Application to preserve the residence for naturalization purposes.

 - Matters related to the breach of security bond determined by the Immigration and Customs Enforcement Service (ICE).